When you hear “warehouse automation,” what do you think?

 1. Automation isn’t: A one-size-fits-all solution.

-Tony Morgott, ISD’s VP of Sales, has worked on warehouse automation for decades.
-He explains it like this:
+Tony Morgott, ISD’s VP of Sales, explains it this way:

 “There are hundreds of manufacturers out there, and nobody does everything extremely well.
-Sometimes, trying to buy from only one manufacturer is like trying to fit a square peg in the wrong hole.
-At ISD, we bring a rolodex of trusted partners, which buys down risk and allows us to customize solutions for each situation.”
+Trying to buy from a single vendor can be like forcing a square peg into the wrong hole.
+At ISD, we bring a network of trusted partners so we can reduce risk and design solutions that actually fit the operation.”

 2. Automation isn’t: A miracle worker.

-Bob Jones has been in operations for longer than he cares to admit.
-And he was an ISD customer before he brought his expertise in-house.
-He’s seen a lot of automation projects go right.
-But he’s seen the opposite, too.
+Bob Jones has been in operations for more years than he’s willing to admit.
+Initially, he was an ISD customer before using his expertise internally.
+He has witnessed numerous automation projects succeed, but he’s also observed many that didn’t.

 His experience has shown him that automation can’t fix everything.